-Fig. 1-Building Cost as a Function of Column Spacing
+Fig. 1-Building Cost as a Function of Column Spacing.
+These costs are associated with a floor live load of 150 psf for a three-story structure.

-2.06 Modular dimensions recommended by the American National Standards Institute are 4 feet and 4 inches.
+2.04 Modular dimensions recommended by the American National Standards Institute are 4 inches and 4 feet.
 The use of these dimensions, or multiples of them, increases the adaptation of standard commercial building construction techniques to telephone equipment buildings and enables the use of standard materials and components.

-2.07 Equipment aisle widths and frame depths also influence the selection of building bay dimensions.
+2.05 Equipment aisle widths and frame depths also influence the selection of building bay dimensions.
 Equipment systems must fit reasonably within the standard building space.
 Floor plans developed for the full variety of equipment intended for central office installation show that 20-foot-square building bays are entirely acceptable.